 - Download the fillable PDF to your device – do not complete the form online within your web browser using a built-in PDF viewer, or by using MAC Preview (Macintosh OS).
 Information can be lost using these methods.

-- Attached and Email, attach the PDF and email to email@example.com or deliver it to the Park District as listed above.
+- Attach and Email, attach the PDF and email to firstname.lastname@example.org or deliver it to the Park District as listed below.